Ozzie Albies Player Props: Braves vs. Angels

 - Albies is batting .256 with 18 doubles, three triples, 24 home runs and 32 walks.

-- Albies has had at least one RBI in 39.4% of his games this year (41 of 104), with two or more RBI 21 times (20.2%).
-He has also been responsible for three or more of his team's runs in 10 contests.
+- In 39.0% of his games this season, Albies has had at least one RBI.
+He's picked up more than one in 20.0% and driven in three or more of his team's runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.